Grading Rubric(clickable pdf!)

 Final self-assessment: you will email this to me upon completion of your blog.

-Your complete final portfolio should be about 6000 words of your best writing.
-Everything counts toward the final word count.
+Your complete final portfolio should be about 7000 words of your best writing, depending on the grade you are working toward.
+Everything you write counts toward the final word count.

 “A” blogs surpass expectations.

 A few examples of complete student portfolios from previous semesters:

 - Follow the blog prompt and refer to the reading.